 5. Among Us Block

 There’s an imposter in Minecraft!
 Watch out!

 Congratulations on becoming a master of custom Minecraft textures!
 If you would like to take the next step and make entire custom blocks, be sure to read this post’s sequel.
 Or, learn more Minecraft commands.

 Finally, learn how to incorporate more advanced blocks such as redstone, pistons, and observer blocks to build holiday lights, automatic doors, and even flying machines inside Minecraft in our live online Minecraft Redstone Engineering class, designed by experts from Google, Stanford, and MIT.
-Or get started with our free Minecraft coding class.
 Thanks for reading, and happy coding!